Project Management: Pulling the Strings

 From the Idea to the Project Plan

 No two projects are the same and the process differs depending on the methodology.
 Nevertheless, most projects go through a similar process.
-At the beginning, it is important to create a common understanding with the clients in one or more workshops, to sharpen the idea and to define the framework conditions.
+At the beginning, it's important to create a common understanding with the clients in one or more workshops, to sharpen the idea and to define the framework conditions.
 This can happen, for example, in a so-called discovery workshop.

 The resulting list of requirements forms the basis for the detailed cost estimate.
 Once the offer is complete and accepted, our PMs ensure a smooth start to the implementation phase.
 This usually starts with the Concept and Design and User Research, before moving into the App- or Webdevelopment.